Vivonet/Gravity/README.md

 In Gravity, things are much simpler to wrap your head around.
 You simply specify the order in which elements in a container should collapse and which element should grow.
 Positive numbers mean first, negative numbers mean last.
 So if you want an element to be the first to grow* when there is extra space, set grows="1".
 If you want it to be the last to shrink when there is not enough room, shrinks="-1".
 You can order as many or as few as you want.

-* *Technically only one element can ever grow, due to current limitations.*
+* Technically only one element can ever grow, due to current limitations.
+Note also that the `grows` attribute only comes into effect when there is more space than needed for all items in the container.
+It does not affect the growth of elements when the container is already compressed.
+In that case, it simply follows the reverse of the shrinking order until all items are their natural sizes, at which point the `grows` attribute takes effect.

 Like so: